ShermanInventor/keadhcpmysql/README.md

+This is a Kea-DHCP 1.6.1 server with MySQL support.
+It was compiled with MariaDB 10.3 libraries.

 The startup file is start-dhcp-server.sh.
 Make sure its in the same directory as your Dockerfile.

 The startup file has "keactrl start && tail -f /dev/null"